PyCQA/redbaron/docs/tuto.rst

     red  # again

-And this works too for more complex situations where the node is indented and followed by another node and can't break the indentation of this other node and other low level details that you don't want to hear about (but if you wish too, this is detailed in the full documentation).
+And this works too for more complex situations where the node is indented and followed by another node whose indentation can't be broken and other low level details that you don't want to hear about (but if you wish too, this is detailed in the full documentation).

 And *voilà*, you can't get easier than that.
-You can also pass RedBaron node objects (or FST) that you have obtain is some way or another, for example by using :file:`.copy()`:
+You can also pass RedBaron node objects or Baron JSON FST that you have obtain is some way or another, for example by using :file:`.copy()`:

 .. ipython:: python